The Stellar decomposition: A compact representation for simplicial complexes and beyond: Introduction

-Efficient mesh data structures play a fundamental role in a broad range of mesh processing applications in computer graphics, geometric modeling, scientific visualization, geospatial data science, finite element analysis, and, more recently, in data analysis and machine learning.
+Efficient mesh data structures play a fundamental role in a broad range of mesh processing applications in computer graphics, geometric modeling, scientific visualization, geospatial data science and finite element analysis.
 Although simple problems can be easily modeled on small low dimensional meshes, phenomena of interest might occur only on much larger meshes and in higher dimensions.
 Thus, we often require flexibility to deal with increasingly complex meshes including those defined by irregularly connected heterogeneous and/or multidimensional cell types discretizing spaces with complicated topology.
-Moreover, as advances in computing capabilities continue to outpace those in memory, it becomes increasingly important to optimize and exploit the mesh locality as we process and locally query it.
+Moreover, as advances in computing capabilities continue to outpace those in memory, it becomes increasingly important to optimize and exploit locality within the mesh as we process and locally query it.
 Such queries are the primary means of interacting with the mesh and have traditionally been posed in terms of a few spatial and topological primitives.
 However, while there are simple, intuitive models for representing polygonal surfaces, there are numerous challenges in generalizing these structures to higher dimensions and in scaling to very large meshes.

-In this paper, we first introduce the \emph{Stellar decomposition}, a model for topological data structures that supports efficient navigation of the topological connectivity for simplicial complexes and of certain classes of cell complexes, e.g., those composed of quadrilaterals, polygons, hexahedra, prisms and pyramids.
-The defining property of a Stellar decomposition is that the complex is broken up into \emph{regions} indexing a collection of vertices of the complex, and each vertex within a region has sufficient information to locally reconstruct its \emph{star}, i.e., the set of cells from the complex incident in that vertex.
+In this paper, we introduce the \emph{Stellar decomposition}, a model for topological data structures that supports efficient navigation of the topological connectivity of simplicial complexes and of certain classes of cell complexes, e.g., those composed of quadrilaterals, polygons, hexahedra, prisms and pyramids.
+We refer to this class of complexes as \emph{Canonical Polytope complexes (CP complexes)}.
+The defining property of a Stellar decomposition is that the complex is broken up into \emph{regions} indexing a collection of vertices such that each vertex within a region has sufficient information to locally reconstruct its \emph{star}, i.e., the set of cells from the complex incident in that vertex.